Corbett · Knoydart

 Sgurr Coire Choinnichean — common questions

-- How hard is Sgurr Coire Choinnichean?
+- How difficult is Sgurr Coire Choinnichean?

 - Patchy at Inverie village; usually none on the upper hill.
 Knoydart has no road access — there is no driveable parking